massgov/mayflower/patternlab/docs/a11y-checklist/buttons.md

 >
 > 📋 When `aria-label` is used, screen readers ignore the content between `<button>` and `</button>` and announce `aria-label` value.
 >
-> **🛑  When the image indicates the state of what the button triggers, make sure the text information also gets updated as the state changes.**
+> **🛑  When the image describes the state that the button triggers, make sure the text information also gets updated as the state changes.**

 **➢ No [Case 2]:** Text has enough information as the label.
 Image has no information to deliver.